Mitch is an avid beadworker, who practices a traditional Métis Floral beadwork style.

 Mitch spearheaded the #beadworkrevolution, an online movement of Métis youth reclaiming and revitalizing their Métis beadwork traditions, with hundreds of participants including dozens of first time bead-workers.
 Mitch created the Métis Nation of Ontario Youth Council bead kits, which are sold as a fundraiser to raise money for Métis youth cultural initiatives.
 Over 3000 bead kits have been sold across Canada, raising tens of thousands of dollars for Métis youth initiatives.

-Mitch regularly teaches beadwork classes, including:
+Mitch regularly teaches beadwork classes (in-person & virtual), including:

 - Introductory Beadwork